thuyihan1206/contact-management/README.md

 ```

 ## Rspec
 Model and request tests are included in the API.
-Simply do `rspec` to run all tests.
+Run `rspec` to run all tests.